MorganBergen/solidity-kubi/README.md

-# Introduction to solidity programming language
+# Introduction to solidity programming language from KUBI

 A ten part lecture series on the introduction to Blockchain, Ethereum, and Smart Contracts.
 This repo will take you through how to build application on the ethereum blockchain, its terminology and jargon, advantages, problems it’s trying to solve, and industry relevance.
 It will explain the important concepts and architecture in detail.